Annette J. Saddik

-“Sex, Lies, and 35mm Film: The Past as Present in Sam Shepard’s Fool for Love.”
+“Sex, Lies, and Independent Film: Realism and Reality in Sam Shepard’s Fool for Love.”
 In Modern American Drama on Screen, ed.
 Robert Bray and Barton Palmer.
-Cambridge, MA: Cambridge University Press, forthcoming 2011.
+Cambridge: Cambridge University Press, 2013.

-“‘Too Grotesque and Too Funny for Laughter’: Publishing the Late Tennessee Williams”.“ In Tenn at 100, ed.
+“‘Too Grotesque and Too Funny for Laughter’: Publishing the Late Tennessee Williams.”
+In Tenn at One Hundred, ed.
 David Kaplan.
-East Brunswick, NJ: Hansen Publishing Group, forthcoming 2011.
+East Brunswick, NJ: Hansen Publishing Group, 2011.